enatsek/Debian-Ubuntu/adminer.md

 You should enable HTTPS, especially if you plan to expose your site to the internet.
 HTTPS is also recommended for local network sites for enhanced security.

-Refer to the [Certbot Tutorial](certbot.html) for instructions on enabling HTTPS with free Let's Encrypt certificates.
+Refer to the Certbot tutorial for instructions on enabling HTTPS with free Let's Encrypt certificates.